LCA-CI-builds-repair/cloud-init/doc/rtd/development/style_docs.rst

 Language
 --------

+Where possible, text shoupaste commands directly into their terminal.
+For user convenience, please ensure that code output is presented in a separate code block to the commands.

-Where possible, text should be written in UK English.
+Vertical whitespacee written in UK English.
 However, discretion and common sense can both be applied.
 For example, where text refers to code elements that exist in US English, the spelling of these elements should not be changed to UK English.